The Serenity Project was completed in late spring 2017 and is rolling out monthly via Metavivor across social media

-The Serenity project is a labor of love that is going international.
-We are thrilled to partner with a generous corporation as well as Metavivor Research and Support, to bring attention to metastatic breast cancer survivors.
+The Serenity project is a labor of love.
+We are thrilled to have partnered with a generous corporation as well as Metavivor Research and Support, to bring attention to people living with metastatic breast cancer.

-This project featured 16 participants who are living with metastatic breast cancer.
+This project featured 16 participants who are living with MBC.
 Each of them were flown to our region on an all-expense paid trip, for the purpose of creating unique art spotlighting their stories.

-They were bodypainted with waterproof paint at the Faces by Ren studio, then taken to local pools for an underwater shoot with Keith Dixon Studios.
+They were bodypainted with waterproof paint at the Faces by Ren studio, then taken to local private pools for an underwater shoot with Keith Dixon Studios.
 The art will be used in conjunction with their stories and shared with the world, including a gallery showing of all art and opening reception in New York City that took place in October of 2017 at Venue57 in uptown.

 Director Beth Fairchild is a mover and shaker in the metastatic world, changing dialogue and treatment options through advocacy, public speaking, and a variety of other events and projects.
 She is currently the president of Metavivor; metastatic breast cancer awareness, research, and support.

 My husband Keith lost his former wife Serenity to metastatic breast cancer in 2010, and I lost my mother to this devastating disease in 2002.
-This project is very personal to both of us for this, and many other reasons.
+This project is very personal to both of us.

 We will share behind-the-scenes when possible.
 Please feel free to join us for a journey of beauty, advocacy, storytelling, and truth-telling through unique art by following our pages on Facebook and Instagram or by following Metavivor.
 We are so excited to share this project with you as it unfolds, along with stories of survivors.

 Right here in the mountains of Appalachia, we are creating art to inspire, spark new dialogue, and educate.
 Thank you for being here.